 When creating your online store, it is normal to first focus on the main pages (product pages, categories, brand pages).
-As soon as you can, try to build trust and create content also for those visitors who are in the Discovery and Interest phase of the purchase process.
+As soon as you can, also try to build trust and create content for those visitors who are in the Discovery and Interest phases of the purchase process.

 Images and video

-Although we are growing used to shopping online, online stores face a serious disadvantage compared to physical ones – potential customers can’t directly touch the products.
+Although shopping online continues to increase in popularity, online stores face a serious disadvantage compared to physical ones – potential customers can’t directly touch the products.

 To overcome this obstacle, images and videos on the product pages are very important.
 It is highly recommended to use professional images taken from different angles.
 If you can’t, try to light the product properly by using a good camera.

-Once you have convinced a visitor to press the buy button, you need him to be able to complete the order easily.
+Once you have convinced a visitor to press the buy button, it’s crucial that they’re able to complete the order easily.
 If there is a problem, some customers will try to contact you, but the vast majority will simply go to another online store and you will lose the sale.

-If you use Webnode to create your online store, you don’t have to worry about how the payment process works.
+If you use Webnode to start an online store, you don’t have to worry about how the payment process works.
 The system is designed by experts to make shopping easier.
 Among other things:

 - A customer doesn’t have to register to make the purchase